- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 - Consider the importance of potential tax advantages in your gifting decision.

-Many grandparents naturally want to help prepare their grandchildren to have a great future, and helping to fund their education is a favorite route.
-As parents, how can you help your own parents contribute to your child's education savings?
+Many grandparents naturally want to help prepare their grandchildren for their futures, and helping to fund their education is a great way to get them started.

-The 529 college savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.
+One flexible way for grandparents to help their grandchildren save for college is with 529 college savings plans,1 which offer an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 - Tax advantages.
 The contributions you make to 529 plans are after-tax.
 But earnings and withdrawals are federal income tax-free when used for qualified education expenses.
 This includes up to $10,000 in tuition expenses for elementary, middle, or high school education.2 Also, up to $10,000 can be spent from a 529 account to repay qualified student loans and expenses for certain apprenticeship programs.

-- At the college and graduate level, 529 plan funds can be used for tuition, books, fees, supplies, and other approved expenses at accredited institutions.
+- Flexibility.
+At the college and graduate level, 529 plan funds can be used at accredited institutions for tuition, books, fees, supplies, and other approved expenses.
 In addition, once the annual gift has been made to the 529 plan, the money is no longer considered part of the parents’ or grandparents’ estate, for estate tax purposes.

 - Front-loading of college savings.
 You can front-load a 529 plan (giving 5 years' worth of annual gifts of up to $15,000 at once, for a total of up to $75,000 per person, per beneficiary) without having to pay a gift tax or chip away at the lifetime gift tax exclusion.4 Of course, that means the grandparent can’t make any more excluded gifts to the grandchild during those 5 years.
 Also, if the grandparent dies during that 5-year period, the contributions for any remaining years would be brought back into their estate.